linode/ansible-specdoc/README.md

 # ansible-specdoc

-This is an experimental repo used to test the viability of static Ansible docs generation.
+A utility for dynamically generating documentation from an Ansible module's spec.
+This is primarily designed for the [Linode Ansible Collection]().

 ## Usage